 - Filing the I-485 form for adjustment of status costs $1,225, paid to USCIS (this fee includes biometrics).

 Therefore, the total price for a K-1 visa is $2,025.

-Finally, in order to get a permanent green card, both spouses must jointly submit a I-751 form within 90 days prior to the end of that two year conditional period.
+Finally, in order to get a permanent green card, both spouses must jointly submit an I-751 form within 90 days prior to the end of that two-year conditional period.
 After more background checks and possibly interviews, the foreign spouse may finally achieve permanent resident status.

 Note that once a foreigner has secured a green card, it may be only a matter of years before he/she could be eligible for U.S. citizenship.
 In that sense, K-1 visas provide a path to later applying for citizenship (naturalization).